-I wrote above that when the wings travel through the air with no angle, they don't lift.
+I wrote above that when the wings travel through the air with no angle of attack, they don't produce lift.
 This is false.
 It would be true if the wings were a flat plate like the cardboard.
 But they aren't.
 The wings are a slightly curved airfoil.
-That makes them create a lift even when traveling through the air at no angle.
+This makes them create lift even when traveling through the air at no angle of attach.
 Actually, even with a little negative angle of attack they still create a lift force.
 At high speed the airplane flies with the wings slightly angled towards the ground!
-This is not very important...

 The angle at which the wings travel through the air matters.
 Something else matters too: the speed.
 Take the cardboard again in your hand.
 Hold it with a given slight angle and don't change that angle.
-Check that the faster you move the cardboard, the more upward lift force it experiences.
+Move it at different speeds through the air.
+The faster you move the cardboard, the more upward force it experiences.